-All of Quanta Services' forward-looking statements, whether written or oral, are expressly qualified by these cautionary statements and any other cautionary statements that may accompany such forward-looking statements.
-In addition, Quanta Services disclaims any obligation to update any forward-looking statements to reflect events or circumstances after the date of this Company Profile.
+All of Quanta's forward-looking statements, whether written or oral, are expressly qualified by these cautionary statements and any other cautionary statements that may accompany such forward-looking statements.
+In addition, Quanta disclaims any obligation to update my forward-looking statements to reflect events or circumstances after the publication of this Company Profile.